MontiCore/monticore/docs/BestPractices-Testing.md

 When the generated pretty printer is customized via the TOP-mechanism, the `PrettyPrinterTester` class provides functionality for quickly writing a bunch of tests for the pretty printer.

-The test functionality of MontiCore is provided by the [text fixture](https://docs.gradle.org/current/userguide/java_testing.html#sec:java_test_fixtures)
+The test functionality of MontiCore is provided by the [test fixture](https://docs.gradle.org/current/userguide/java_testing.html#sec:java_test_fixtures)
 `testFixture("de.monticore:monticore-grammar:$mc_version")` dependency.
 For smaller examples of parsing, pretty printing, etc., models can be written within the test class and external model files are not needed.